 The Finance Director manages the finance department within SMH.
-The accounts department audited on an annual basis.
+The accounts department (including the salaries department) manages an annual budget of circa €96 million.
+Accounts are audited on an annual basis.
 The auditors for the organisation are Deloitte, Chartered Accountants and Statutory Audit Firm.